ksondz/apache-fineract-api/README.md

 ## Introduction
-This wrapper was made to support some actions of the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>
+This fineract service was made to support some actions of the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>

 ## Installation